 One of the best examples is the Rangeman GW-9400 Solar Watch.
 This particular watch is part of the “land” military-style watches (along with the Mudmaster line).
 While it isn’t technically billed as a “sports” watch, the GW-9400 would be a valuable accessory on any hike.

 This is an atomic watch, which means it uses radio signals to calibrate the time by atomic clocks, making this the most accurate watch you will ever own.
 On top of that, the watch uses a solar-powered battery that doesn’t need to be recharged for seven months and will last the lifetime of the watch.
-Considering that this watch uses G-Shock’s proprietary “floating module” and other shock-resistance technology, that life should be long.
+Considering that this watch uses G-Shock’s proprietary “floating module” and other shock-resistance technologies make this a long-lasting watch.

 Casio Men’s Pathfinder Triple Sensor

-If the Rangeman line is a little too intense for your tastes, Casio offers much of the same features in their non-G-Shock timepiece, the Pathfinder Triple Sensor Multi-Function Sports Watch (find it through Amazon).
+If the Rangeman line is a little too intense for your tastes, Casio offers much of the same features in their non-G-Shock timepiece, the Pathfinder Triple Sensor Multi-Function Sports Watch (read reviews on Amazon).

 Like the GW-9400, this is a solar-powered watch that can go months without a charge.
 It also has a power-saving setting to help prolong the battery as long as possible.